 The Company has a corporate governance framework in place, including matters reserved for Board approval and a scheme of delegated authority.
-As the Company is a wholly owned subsidiary of PRS, its Board of Directors comprises writer and publisher members elected from the Board of its parent company.
-In addition, there are four independent directors and the Executive Director from the Members' council as well as the Chair of the Members' Council as an observer.
+As the Company is a wholly-owned subsidiary of PRS, its Board of Directors comprises writer and publisher members elected from PRS' Board.
+In addition, the Company's Board includes four independent directors and the Executive Director from the Members' Council as well as the Chair of the Members' Council as an observer.
 It is responsible for oversight of the Company's business activities in accordance with mandated authority from PRS, including the provision of operational services to PRS such as licensing and distribution administration.

 There are six scheduled Board meetings during each year, along with a number of other meetings with senior management, during which matters of strategic, commercial, operational and financial importance are discussed.
 Board meetings are supported by a robust level of reporting from the Company's executive management team, in the form of written papers and presentations at each meeting.
-The Board is supported by the following sub-committees; the Conflicts Committee, the Distribution Committee and the Licensing Committee and these comprise directors from PRS as well as directors of the Company.
-The Audit Committee and the Nomination and Remuneration Committees report directly into the Members Council (formerly PRS Board).
+The Board is supported by the Conflicts Committee, the Distribution Committee and the Licensing Committee and these comprise directors from PRS as well as directors of the Company.
+The Audit Committee and the Nomination and Remuneration Committees report directly into the Members' Council.